-Table 4.1.1 (Continued) Definitions of Terms Terms Definition Scallop A hole cut into a stiffening member to allow continuous welding of a plat C C 1 1 1 seam Scarfing bracket A bracket used between two offset structural items Scantlings The physical dimensions of a structural item Scupper Any opening for carrying off water from a deck, either directly or through piping Scuttle A small opening in a deck or elsewhere, usually fitted with a cover or lid or a door for access to a compartment Shedder plates Slanted plates that are fitted to minimise pocketing of residual cargo in way of corrugated bulkheads Sheer strake The top strake of a ship's side shell plating Shelf plate A horizontal plate located on the top of a bulkhead stool Shell envelope The shell plating forming the effective hull girder plating Side shell The shell envelope plating forming the side portion of the shell envelope above the bilge plating Single skin Single skin member is defined as a structural member where the idealized member beam comprises a web, with a top flange formed by attached plating and a member bottom flange formed by a face plate Skylight A deck opening fitted with or without a glass port light and serving as a ony iigin ventilator for engine room, quarters, etc. Slop tank A tank in an oil tanker which is used to collect the oil and water mixtures orop want from cargo tanks after tank washing Spaces Separate compartments including tanks Stay Bulwark and hatch coaming brackets Stem The piece of bar or plating at which a ship's outside plating terminates at Stem forward end Stern frame The heavy strength member in single or triple screw ships, combining the Sterritaine rudder post Stern tube A tube through which the shaft passes to the propeller; and acts as an after bearings for the shafting and may be water or oil lubricated Stiffener A collective term for secondary supporting structural members Stool A structure supporting tank bulkheads Strake A course, or row, of shell, deck, bulkhead, or other plating Strength deck The uppermost continuous deck Stringer Horizontal girders linking vertical web frames Stringer plate The outside strake of deck plating Superstructure A decked structure on the freeboard deck extending for at least 92 percent oup elser decede of the breadth of the ship Tank top The horizontal plating forming the bottom of a cargo tank Towing pennant A long rope which is used to effect the tow of a ship Transom The structural arrangement and form of the aft end of the ship Transverse ring All transverse material appearing in a cross-section of the ship's hull, in Transverse ring way of a double bottom floor, vertical web and deck transverse girder Transverse web frame The primary transverse girders which join the ships longitudinal structure Tripping bracket A bracket used to strengthen a structural member under compression, against torsional forces 'Tween deck An abbreviation of between decks, placed between the upper deck and the The second tank top in the cargo tanks 1
+Table 4.1.1 (Continued) Definitions of Terms Terms Definition Scallop A hole cut into a stiffening member to allow continuous welding of a plate 1 seam Scarfing bracket A bracket used between two offset structural items Scantlings The physical dimensions of a structural item Scupper Any opening for carrying off water from a deck, either directly or through piping Scuttle A small opening in a deck or elsewhere, usually fitted with a cover or lid or a door for access to a compartment Shedder plates Slanted plates that are fitted to minimise pocketing of residual cargo in way of corrugated bulkheads Sheer strake The top strake of a ship's side shell plating Shelf plate A horizontal plate located on the top of a bulkhead stool Shell envelope The shell plating forming the effective hull girder plating Side shell The shell envelope plating forming the side portion of the shell envelope Circala alsia above the bilge plating Single skin member Single skin member is defined as a structural member where the idealized beam comprises a web, with a top flange formed by attached plating and a member bottom flange formed by a face plate Skylight A deck opening fitted with or without a glass port light and serving as a Skylight ventilator for engine room, quarters, etc. Slop tank A tank in an oil tanker which is used to collect the oil and water mixtures Stop with from cargo tanks after tank washing Spaces Separate compartments including tanks Stay Bulwark and hatch coaming brackets Stem The piece of bar or plating at which a ship's outside plating terminates at forward end Stern frame The heavy strength member in single or triple screw ships, combining the rudder post Stern tube A tube through which the shaft passes to the propeller; and acts as an after bearings for the shafting and may be water or oil lubricated Stiffener A collective term for secondary supporting structural members Stool A structure supporting tank bulkheads Strake A course, or row, of shell, deck, bulkhead, or other plating Strength deck The uppermost continuous deck Stringer Horizontal girders linking vertical web frames Stringer plate The outside strake of deck plating Superstructure A decked structure on the freeboard deck, extending from side to side of the ship or with the side plating not being inboard of the shell plating more than 0.04B.
+Tank top The horizontal plating forming the bottom of a cargo tank Towing pennant A long rope which is used to effect the tow of a ship Transom The structural arrangement and form of the aft end of the ship Transverse ring All transverse material appearing in a cross-section of the ship's hull, in way of a double bottom floor, vertical web and deck transverse girder Transverse web The primary transverse girders which join the ships longitudinal structure frame r Tripping bracket A bracket used to strengthen a structural member under compression, FF0 Wester against torsional forces 'Tween deck An abbreviation of between decks, placed between the upper deck and the • tank top in the cargo tanks